Gamepad: Features

 Some common additions to the standard pad include shoulder buttons (also called "bumpers") and triggers placed along the edges of the pad (shoulder buttons are usually digital, i.e. merely on/off; while triggers are usually analog); centrally placed start, select, and home buttons, and an internal motor to provide force feedback.
 Analog triggers, like that of the GameCube controller, are pressure-sensitive and games can read in the amount of pressure applied to one to control the intensity of a certain action, such as how forceful water is to be sprayed in Super Mario Sunshine.

 There are programmable joysticks that can emulate keyboard input.
 Generally they have been made to circumvent the lack of joystick support in some computer games, e.g. the Belkin Nostromo SpeedPad n52.
 There are several programs that emulate keyboard and mouse input with a gamepad such as the free and open-source cross-platform software antimicro, Enjoy2, or proprietary commercial solutions such as JoyToKey, Xpadder, and Pinnacle Game Profiler.

 One common issue with modern game controllers is stick drift, where the analog stick registers movement even when not being touched.
 This problem can affect gameplay accuracy and responsiveness.
-To diagnose stick drift, various online stick drift tester tools are available, allowing users to visualize stick movement and detect irregular inputs.
-These tools, often web-based, help determine whether recalibration, cleaning, or hardware repair is necessary.
+Stick drift is a common technical issue in modern analog sticks where movement is registered without user input.
+This phenomenon has led to the development of diagnostic software and web-based tools that visualize input accuracy.
+Such tools are used to identify the need for hardware maintenance or recalibration.
 Some platforms, like Steam, also include built-in calibration settings to mitigate minor drift issues.